Brumley, DR, F Carrara, AM Hein, Y Yuwata, SA Levin, R Stocker. In Prep. Bacteria push the limits of sensory precision to navigate dynamic seascapes.

-(*equal contribution) [Media Coverage: Phys.org, Science Daily, International Business Times, AXIOS, Public News]
+(*equal contribution) [Media Coverage: Phys.org, Science Daily, International Business Times, AXIOS, Public News, Yale e360]

 Gillooly, J F, A M Hein, and R Damiani.
 2015.
 Nuclear DNA content varies with cell size across human cell types in Size Control in Biology, from Organelles to Organisms Eds.
 Rebecca Heald, David Wake, & Iswar Hariharan editors (Cold Spring Harbor Press).

 Fahimipour, A and A M Hein.
 2014.
 The dynamics of assembling food webs.
 Ecology Letters.
-17:606-613 (reprint) — ESA Frost Award for outstanding paper in aquatic ecology
+17:606-613 (pdf) — ESA Frost Award for outstanding paper in aquatic ecology

 Ray, J M , A M Hein, A Gonzalez, S Goetz, and M Miller.
 2011.
 Imantodes cenchoa (Brown Blunt-Nosed Vine Snake) Maximum Size.
 Herp.
 Review 42:614-615.